TheCatalysts/travel-planner/README.md

    - Chose in-memory caching for simplicity and quick implementation
    - Trade-off: No distributed caching support
    - Consideration: For production, would implement Redis or similar
+   - Persist Data to the database

 2. **Data Models**
    - Simplified station model focusing on essential fields
    - Limited weather parameters to commonly used data
    - Room for extension in activity scoring
-   - Trade-off: Some advanced weather data not included
+   - Trade-off: Some advanced weather data not included or missing from the dataset.

 3. **API Design**
    - Focus on simplicity and usability